In the Hunt: Development and release

 In the Hunt was designed by a group of Irem employees that would later go on to found Nazca Corporation, the creators of the Metal Slug series.
 Kazuma Kujo served as its designer, writing the concept and overseeing development of the project during his time working at Irem.
 Kujo stated that plans for a shoot 'em up title had already been settled by the management at Irem, however he decided to make it for co-op play but disliked genre conventions such as forced scrolling and wanted the thematic to be different instead of the standard space motive found in other shooters at the time.
 The concept of playing as submarines was inspired during Kujo's leisure near a fountain which, after hearing the water sounds, prompted him to pursue the idea.
 Artist Akio Oyabu served as the game's graphic designer.

 In the Hunt was first released in arcades in April 1993, running on the Irem M-92 board.
-The game was ported to various platforms including the Sega Saturn and PlayStation in 1995 by Tsuji Jimusho and SIMS respectively, followed by a Microsoft Windows version in 1997 by Xing Entertainment.
-A Super Nintendo Entertainment System conversion was shown at the 1994 Consumer Electronics Show in a playable state, but it was never released.
-In 2019, Hamster Corporation digitally re-released In the Hunt for the Nintendo Switch and PlayStation 4, published under their Arcade Archives series.
-In the Hunt is planned to be included as part of the Irem Arcade 1 compilation for Evercade.
+The game was ported to the Sega Saturn and PlayStation in 1995 by Tsuji Jimusho and SIMS respectively, followed by a Microsoft Windows version in 1997 by Xing Entertainment.
+They were released internationally by THQ under their Kokopeli Digital Studios label.
+A Super Nintendo Entertainment System conversion was shown at the 1994 Consumer Electronics Show in a playable state, but was never released.
+In 2019, Hamster Corporation released the game under their Arcade Archives series for the Nintendo Switch and PlayStation 4.